 “Yes!
 That’s a dog.
 You see a dog.
 Is that a big dog?
 Oh, yes, that is a big, fluffy dog.”

-Many children with Down Syndrome pick up on simple sign language quickly as a way to communicate their needs.
-Sign language can help develop language skills before the child can use the spoken word and provides those who interact with him/her opportunities to expose the child to spoken language as they sign their wants and needs.
+Many children with Down syndrome pick up on simple sign language quickly as a way to communicate their needs.
+Signing can help improve their speaking before they learn to talk, and also gives anybody they meet the chance to expose him/her to spoken language as they sign what they want or need.

 We learned simple sign language through our son’s hearing specialist, but we know many who have used other options as a resource.